cinarteker/portfolio/README.md

 Welcome to my portfolio website!
 Check out my roadmap below— I have a lot more cool features in the works!
 ![image](https://github.com/d-x-s/portfolio/assets/68035358/3a69d716-98d2-46a5-a013-58c77ec867cc)

+## Technical Debt
+- [ ] Migrate independent component styles to unified theme
+- [ ] Console errors due to nested divs
+- [ ] Elements should be refactored into components instead of courses

 ## Roadmap
 - Essentials
   - [x] Navigation bar